A Protein Smoothie – A Delicious Dietary Solution

 The Garden and the Wilderness are the same gift: an opportunity to experience the interconnection of all being, between human beings, the rest of creation, and divinity.
 Interconnection persists even in the most challenging circumstances.
 It just is.
 And when the Israelites experienced it in moments of full awareness in the wilderness, perhaps they saw themselves as an inextricable and eternal part of a grand and beautiful design.
 And perhaps that gave them courage to move forward.

-The ancients also intuited that creation is a process that involves organization and creates greater complexity as it continues to unfold: “The elaborate universe we observe today – dazzling in its richness, diversity and complexity – didn’t spring into being ready-made.
-Rather, it emerged gradually, over billions of years, through a long succession of self-organising and self-complexifying processes.”
-In the biblical story, each stage of God’s process of creation involves separating or differentiating (הבדל).
-God separates night from day, dry land from water.
-As God separates and organizes, the world becomes increasingly complex and diverse.
+The ancients also intuited that creation is a process that involves organization and creates greater complexity as it continues to unfold.
+In the biblical story, each stage of G-d’s process of creation involves separating or differentiating (הבדל).
+G-d separates night from day, dry land from water.
+As G-d separates and organizes, the world becomes increasingly complex and diverse.

 But what about the biblical text’s assertion that creation occurred in six days with a seventh day for rest?
 Science tells us creation “emerged gradually, over billions of years.”

 When we approach the text as a story, we recognize that creating in six days and resting on the seventh is a narrative technique.
 The number seven recurs throughout the biblical text.
 Stories are structured with seven narrative units, certain words appear seven times in a narrative sequence, holidays and life cycle events like circumcision are presented in seven-plus-one formulations.
 Seven days serves a narrative purpose.
-That becomes even more clear when we look at the deeper structure of the first creation story, Gen. 1:1-2:4a:
+That becomes even more clear when we look at the deeper structure of the first creation story in Genesis 1:1-2:4a:

 Day 1: Light, separated light from dark (Gen. 1:3-5)